Projection depth for functional data: Practical issues, computation and applications: Selection of tuning parameter

 \section{Selection of tuning parameter}

-The previous study~\BNY{} developed the theory of the~\RPD{} under the assumption of a fixed parameter $\beta>0$.
-In practice, however, the parameter $\beta$ is taken as the $u$-quantile of $\MAD[\inner{X,V}]$, where $V$ is independent of $X$ and supported on~$\SS$; see also~\BNYs{Section~4}.
+The theory of the~\RPD{} was originally developed under the assumption of a fixed parameter $\beta>0$~in~\eqref{eqRegDir}.
+In practice, however, the parameter $\beta$ is taken as the $u$-quantile of $\MAD[\inner{X,V}]$, where $V$ is independent of $X$ and supported on~$\SS$; see also~\citet[Section~4]{Bocinec_etal2026}.
 Formally, we make the following definition.